Design Basics: How to use color

 Color Harmonies

 Being in harmony simply means that something is in such a way that it makes sense.
-With colors that’s no different.
-That is way it is so important to choose the right colors.
-For that you can use color harmonies.
+With colors, that’s no different.
+That is why it is so important to choose the right colors.
+For that, you can use color harmonies.

 Monochromatic